How to Deduct Your Phone Subscription as a Self-Employed Professional in Switzerland

 Depreciation allows you to allocate the expense of the phone across multiple years.
 For example, if you purchase a phone for 2000 CHF and choose to depreciate it over 4 years, you would record a 500 CHF expense each year for 4 years.
 This approach can be advantageous for managing your business's cash flow and tax liabilities.

 On the other hand, if the phone's cost falls below the depreciation threshold, it is simply recorded as a material purchase and business expense in the year it was acquired.
-It's essential to consult with a Swiss tax professional or accountant to determine the appropriate depreciation rules and thresholds for your specific business situation.
+It's essential to consult with a Swiss tax professional or Swiss accountant to determine the appropriate depreciation rules and thresholds for your specific business situation.

 Splitting Phone Costs Between Business and Personal Use